Who We Are

 Mindfulness and regular practice of meditation have been indicated to lower and reduce levels of anxiety, fear, depression, OCD, stress, and more.
 And this is proven for community members aged 5 to 105.

-Mindfulness-based interventions have been shown to reduce blood pressure and inflammation, and help with chronic pain, psoriasis, Type 2 diabetes, and fibromyalgia. improve sleep, and there's even early research on how it can help protect against Alzheimer’s.
+Mindfulness-based interventions have been shown to reduce blood pressure and inflammation, and help with chronic pain, psoriasis, Type 2 diabetes, and fibromyalgia, improve sleep, and there’s even early research on how it can help protect against Alzheimer’s.

 What does community mindfulness mean, then?

-We can't control the waves, but we can teach each other to surf.
+We can’t control the waves, but we can teach each other to surf.
 We have a loneliness epidemic in America.
 Loneliness can cost us an estimated 15 years of life expectancy.
-When we come together to support each other as a community, we are more connected & ever more resilient.
-We prioritize our initiatives on counterbalancing the overwhelming lean towards isolation that recent advances in technology and the pandemic have exacerbated.
-When we meet community members at their work, school or in public places that bring them together with their friends, family and others they can find connection with, the spaces become conducive to advancing positive relationships, identifying common needs and challenges, and gratitude.
+When we come together to support each other as a community, we are more connected and ever more resilient.
+We prioritize our initiatives on counterbalancing the overwhelming lean toward isolation that recent advances in technology and the pandemic have exacerbated.
+When we meet community members at their work, school, or in public places that bring them together with their friends, family and others they can find connection with, the spaces become conducive to advancing positive relationships, identifying common needs and challenges, and gratitude.

 Why community partnership?